n-laoutaris/n-laoutaris/README.md

 ### Academic writing

-- [My papers](https://github.com/n-laoutaris/academic-writing-portfolio): A collection of university assignments and written reports.
+[My papers](https://github.com/n-laoutaris/academic-writing-portfolio): A collection of university assignments and written reports.
+This collection currently contains the following works:
+- Edge Computing and Distributed Database Systems
+- Data Mining in Healthcare

 ## 📫 Connect with me